lsst-dm/dmtn-271/index.rst

 We would also need to find a way to ensure it is scheduled for execution early rather than late, since it would "tie" with essentially all regular jobs in any purely topological ordering of the DAG.

 A regular ``finalJob`` would also be included, with a dependency on the long-lived aggregation job as well as the regular jobs, but in the usual case it would only be responsible for constructing and ingesting the provenance graph from a fully-populated aggregation graph.
-When a workflow is canceled (but ``finalJob`` is permitted to run), the ``finalJob`` would take over responsibility for aggregating the outputs of any remaining quanta.

 The main disadvantage of this scheme is that using existence checks to poll for metadata and log datasets for completed results in more load on the storage system.
 WMS-specific tooling wrapped by BPS might be able to do this more efficiently.